Kappa (folklore): Grateful kappa

 Once befriended, kappa may perform any number of tasks for human beings.

 Medicine

 Typically the kappa has its arm sliced off (by a samurai, etc.) and delivers up a wonder medicine to treat sword injuries.
 It may be some other treatment, e.g. for (debility, etc. after stroke) (Ina, Nagano), or for (baby colic).

 Tales about obtaining secret medicine from the kappa is ubiquitous throughout Japan.
-(Note: Search query at the The Database of Folktales of Mysterious Phenomena and Yōkai@International Research Center for Japanese Studies and the "related data" apparatus can be used to find matching data, e.g., case of Futagochō 二子町, Kitakami, Iwate which a certain blog missed in finding nearly 70 cases in 24 Prefectures.)
+(Note: Search query at The Database of Folktales of Mysterious Phenomena and Yōkai@International Research Center for Japanese Studies and the "related data" apparatus can be used to find matching data, e.g., case of Futagochō 二子町, Kitakami, Iwate which a certain blog missed in finding nearly 70 cases in 24 Prefectures.)